-Glycosuria is a condition in which a person’s urine contains more sugar, or glucose, than it should.
-It typically occurs due to high blood sugar levels or kidney damage.
+Glycosuria is when a person’s urine contains more sugar, or glucose, than it should.

 Renal glycosuria occurs when a person’s kidneys are damaged.
 It is a rare condition that develops when a person’s blood sugar levels are normal, but the kidneys are unable to retain glucose.
 As a result, the sugar spills into the urine in increased amounts.

 This article discusses the symptoms, causes, and treatments of glycosuria and its relationship with diabetes.

 Usually, the urine does not contain sugar.
 This is because the kidneys reabsorb it from the blood as it passes through the body.

 Glycosuria occurs when the urine contains more glucose than it should.